turingschool/try-turing/fe-online-weekend/semantic/index.md

 Screen readers are software programs that allow blind or low vision users to read the text on a computer screen.
 It can be read either through a speech synthesizer or braille display.
 A user that uses a screen reader will use a keyboard or Braille input device to tab through a webpage.

-- Show diagram of HTML to DOM to a11y tree
-- Show video clip of someone going through a semantic page vs a not.

 There is a long list of available screen readers.
 Some popular ones are [NVDA](https://www.nvaccess.org/), [JAWS](https://www.freedomscientific.com/products/software/jaws/) and [VoiceOver](https://www.apple.com/accessibility/mac/vision/) (comes with Mac).

 ### Motor & Dexterity